rwd/OmekaEuropeanaPlugin/README.md

 ## Usage

-Visit http://www.example.com/europeana and enter your query into the search form, adhering to the "Europeana REST API Query Syntax":http://labs.europeana.eu/api/query/
+Visit `/europeana` and enter your query into the search form, adhering to the [Europeana REST API Query Syntax](http://labs.europeana.eu/api/query/)

 ## Change log